 - Make copies of important keys for your support network

-- Show your support network where you have your emergency supplies and important equipment and assi
+- Show your support network where you have your emergency supplies and important equipment and assistive devices

 - Notify your support network when you are going out of town and when you will return.
 And have them do the same.